stomp/stomp-spec/src/stomp-specification-1.2.md

     ^@

 The server can reject any connection attempt.
-The server SHOULD respond back with an `ERROR` frame listing why the connection was rejected and then close the connection.
-STOMP servers MUST support clients which rapidly connect and disconnect.
-This implies a server will likely only allow closed connections to linger for short time before the connection is reset.
-This means that a client may not receive the `ERROR` frame before the socket is reset.
+The server SHOULD respond back with an `ERROR` frame explaining why the connection was rejected and then close the connection.

 ### CONNECT or STOMP Frame